alexhallam/TimeToX.jl/README.md

 * Compares two or more survival functions `compare_surv`

-Estimating The Event (Surival) Function
+Estimating The Event (Survival) Function
 ---

 To estimate the survival function use the general form `est_surv(times, is_censored, method)`